garfix/nligems/data/oracle-the.md

 ~~~
 The teacher went to school.

-Q: Where did the teacher go?
+H: Where did the teacher go?
-A: to school
+C: to school
 ~~~

 + !
 The question is syntactically analyzed into a canonical form and matched to the stored canonical forms